ailijic/Node-Capstone/README.md

 ## Site Map
 ### Module List
 - Login Page
-- Create account
+- Create Account
 - Dashboard
 - Settings
 - Calendar
 - Navigate Calendar (current, past, and future months)
-- Show scheduled shifts
-- Show open shifts
+- Show Shifts (Displays list of shifts on calendar)
-- Show date when shifts will be finalized
+- Due Date (Show date when shifts will be finalized)
+- User Status (Show if and when user's selection has been submitted)
-- Select shifts and times that you want to work
+- Filter Shifts (Select shifts and times that you want to work)
-- View to manually edit shifts
+- Edit Shifts (View to manually edit shifts [Admin])
-- View to edit users (Admin)
+- Edit Users (View to edit users [Admin])
+- Forgot Password

 ### Interaction & Result
 | Web Address | |